A two-question quiz

 Yesterday's editorial in the News-Register, "Get Coal Back In Energy Mix," begins by praising President Trump for his efforts to wipe-out Obama's actions on the environment:

 He is working energetically to win half the battle on that.
-He is rolling back illogical Obama-administration rules that were intended to destroy the . . .
+He is rolling back illogical Obama-administration rules that were intended to . . .

 President Trump: "My administration is putting an end to the war on coal.
 We’re going to have clean coal, really clean coal."